segmentio/segment-docs/src/connections/destinations/catalog/wootric/index.md

 ## Track

 When you call Track, the user’s information is passed along with the event name to Wootric to check eligibility during survey responses.
+> note ""
-Note: this only works if you have enabled Targeted Sampling in your Wootric account.
-The event name has to be exactly the same as the one used in the track call.
+> **Note**: this only works if you enable Targeted Sampling in your Wootric account.
+The event name must be exactly the same as the one used in the Track call.

 ## Page